Elephant Sanctuary in Chiang Mai

 After arriving at the sanctuary at around 10 am, we got a short introduction to the behavior of the animals.
 Our first meeting with the elephants would be to feed them.
 In general, the elephants are allowed to walk where they want to and aren’t forced to do anything they aren’t willing to.
 This means, that there is always a risk involved that the visitors can be hurt.
 Although the elephants are very friendly, their pure weight already means that we have to be careful.
 A single slap with their ears can be quite hurtful.

-In addition to the safety instructions, we also learned that the elephants don’t like to have their feet or tail touched.
+In addition to the safety instructions, we also learned that elephants don’t like to have their feet or tail touched.
 Their eyesight is also not the best and that’s why they move rather slowly and are uncomfortable around strangers.
-To be more familiar to them, we wore traditional clothes.
+To be more familiar with them, we wore traditional clothes.

 The feeding was full of joy and everyone had a lot of fun.
 At first, the elephants were behind a wood fence, but slowly they made their way forward and became more curious.
 The elephant sanctuary also had a newborn which was a few months old and very playful.
 It tested its strength by pushing us around and while being very strong, it was also clumsy.